rowland007/homelab-playbook/docs/os/achunter.md

 !!! note
     This process will install Zeek, BeaKer, and AC-Hunter.
 I am running this on my home network to experiment with Zeek and AC-Hunter.
 See the link down below about the warning about capturing packets in a VM.

-??? warning "DO NOT USE LXC CONTAINERS"
+??? bug "DO NOT USE LXC CONTAINERS"
     If you use the `ubuntu-20.04-standard_20.04-1_amd64.tar.gz` LXC CT Template, AC-Hunter will fail to start.

 1. Install Proxmox (this guide does not cover how to do that)
 2. Navigate to Proxmox's local -> ISO Images and download Ubuntu 20.04 to storage.
 You can find it [:octicons-link-external-16: here](https://releases.ubuntu.com/20.04/).